 - Related performance results from fewer than all portfolios with substantially similar investment policies, objectives, and strategies as those in the advertisement;

 - Performance results of a subset of investments extracted from a portfolio, unless the advertisement provides or offers to provide the performance results of the total portfolio;

 - Hypothetical performance, unless the adviser implements policies and procedures reasonably designed to ensure the performance is relevant to the likely financial situation and investment objectives of the intended audience and provides sufficient information for the audience to understand the criteria, underlying assumptions, risks, and limitations of the hypothetical; and

 - Predecessor performance, unless there is a sufficient similarity with regard to the personnel and accounts between the predecessor and advertising advisers and all relevant accounts are advertised unless the exclusion of any account would not result in materially higher performance.
 The adviser must include all relevant disclosures in the advertisement.

 Revised Books and Records Rule

 The SEC updated the Books and Records Rule (Rule 204-2).
 Advisers must preserve several types of information and documentation, including copies of their advertisements, records of their intended audiences for hypotheticals or performance information, and documentation substantiating their reasonable bases for believing any testimonials, endorsements, or third-party ratings comply with the Marketing Rule.

 In connection with the new Marketing Rule, the SEC revised Form ADV requiring advisers to give more information about their marketing activities.

 Ontra is an alternative legal services provider in the United States.
-We are not a law firm, and do not provide any legal services, legal advice, or referral services.
+We are not a law firm and do not provide any legal services, legal advice, or referral services.
 We do not provide any legal representation to clients, nor do we participate in any legal representation of clients.
 The contents of this article are for informational purposes only.
-For assistance, please consult your legal advisors.
+For assistance, please consult your legal advisers.